River Don Navigation: Rotherham area

-Bridge Street Bridge (Chantry Bridge) and Rotherham Bridge

-Bridge Street Bridge (Chantry Bridge) is a single-span metal bridge that carries Bridge Street over the navigation.
+Bridge Street Bridge also known as Chantry Bridge is a single-span metal bridge that carries Bridge Street over the navigation.
 The street continues eastwards and originally crossed the river at Rotherham Bridge.
 As originally constructed in 1483 the bridge had four arches and was 15 ft wide, but it was widened and a fifth arch added in 1768.
 In 1930 a new bridge was built nearby, a little further upstream, and as part of the work, the fifth arch was removed and the bridge was returned to its Medieval width.
 Because of improvements to the river made in the 18th and 19th centuries, it is wider than it used to be, and the bridge no longer reaches the west bank.
 The chapel on the bridge is one of only three complete bridge chapels that still exist in Britain, the other two being at Wakefield, West Yorkshire, and St Ives, Huntingdonshire.
 Dating from about 1483, it remained in use as a chapel until the reign of King Edward VI (1547–1553).
 It was put to use as almshouses during the 17th and 18th centuries, and in 1779 it was used as a prison.
 Later, it became a private dwelling and finally a tobacconist's shop, before being returned to its original use as a chapel; it was formally reconsecrated in 1924 by the Bishop of Sheffield, and restoration of the interior took place in 1980.